jimlambrt/gldap/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/jimlambrt/gldap/gldap.svg)](https://pkg.go.dev/github.com/jimlambrt/gldap)

 **This is a work in progress!
-It is not ready for any sort of use yet, even development!**
+I would only suggest using it for development and test.**

 <hr>